 Acknowledgements: Picture: Playing games @ one of Seva Mandir’s Non-Formal Education Centers.
 Picture by Anna Wolf and sourced from Flickr.
 Reproduced under a Creatvive Commons Attribution-NonCommercial-NoDerivs 2.0 Generic (CC BY-NC-ND 2.0) licence. http://www.flickr.com/photos/mclxi/4878656235/

-How to cite this article: Rogers, A. (2004) ‘Looking again at non-formal and informal education – towards a new paradigm’, the encyclopaedia of informal education, www.infed.org/biblio/non_formal_paradigm.htm.
+How to cite this article: Rogers, A. (2004) ‘Looking again at non-formal and informal education – towards a new paradigm’, The encyclopedia of pedagogy and informal education, www.infed.org/biblio/non_formal_paradigm.htm.